smartcontractkit/synth-index-bnc-adapter/README.md

-# Chainlink External Adapter for Synthetix's sCEX Index
+# Chainlink External Adapter for Synthetix's Index (BraveNewCoin)

-This adapter pulls the indexes for Synthetix's sCEX synth, retrieves the current market price for each asset from Brave New Coin, and calculates a weighted index.
+This adapter pulls the indexes for Synthetix's index synths, retrieves the current market price for each asset from Brave New Coin, and calculates a weighted index.

 ## Install